almas-cp/Networx-trial-reset/README.md

 **Problem:** Script can't locate `NetWorx.db3`

 **Solution:**
-- Verify NetWorx is installed
+- Verify NetWorx is properly installed
 - Check the path: `C:\ProgramData\SoftPerfect\NetWorx\`
+- Run NetWorx at least once before using this script
-- Modify the `db_path` parameter in the script if installed elsewhere
+- Modify the `db_path` parameter if you have a custom installation

 #### Permission Denied

 **Problem:** Access denied when modifying database

 **Solution:**
-- Run terminal/command prompt as **Administrator**
+- **Run terminal/command prompt as Administrator** (required)
-- Close NetWorx manually before running script
+- Ensure NetWorx is not running in the background
-- Check file permissions on the database
+- Check file permissions on the database directory
+- Disable antivirus temporarily if it's blocking access

 #### NetWorx Won't Restart